-The audit committee comprises three directors: Sir Anthony Armitage Greener (Chairman), and Messrs.
-Eric B. Herr, and Richard O. Bernays.
-Each of Sir Anthony Greener and Messrs.
-Herr, and Bernays satisfies the "independence" requirements of Rule 10A-3 of the Exchange Act and the NYSE listing standards.
+The Audit Committee comprises four directors: Messrs.
+Albert Aboody (Chairman), Eric B. Herr, Richard O. Bernays and Sir Anthony A. Greener.
+Each of Messrs.
+Aboody, Herr, Bernays and Sir Anthony A. Greener satisfies the "independence" requirements of Rule 10A-3 of the Exchange Act and the NYSE listing standards.
 Effective June 1, 2010, Mr. Parekh entered into a consulting arrangement with another party, whereupon he ceased to qualify as independent under Rule 10A-3 of the Exchange Act.
-Accordingly, Mr. Parekh stepped down from our audit committee effective June 1, 2010.
-The principal duties and responsibilities of our audit committee are as follows:
+Accordingly, Mr. Parekh stepped down from our Audit Committee effective June 1, 2010.
+Effective June 28, 2010, Mr. Albert Aboody took over as the Chairman of the committee in place of Sir Anthony A. Greener who then continued to be on the committee as a member.
+The principal duties and responsibilities of our Audit Committee are as follows:

-- to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the board of directors.
+- to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the Board of Directors.

-The audit committee has the power to investigate any matter brought to its attention within the scope of its duties.
+The Audit Committee has the power to investigate any matter brought to its attention within the scope of its duties.
 It also has the authority to retain counsel and advisors to fulfill its responsibilities and duties.
-Mr. Herr serves as our audit committee financial expert, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.
+Messrs.
+Aboody and Herr serve as our Audit Committee financial experts, within the requirements of the rules promulgated by the Commission relating to listed-company audit committees.

-We have posted our audit committee charter on our website at www.wns.com.
+We have posted our Audit Committee charter on our website at www.wns.com.
 Information contained in our website does not constitute a part of this annual report.

-The audit committee held five meetings in fiscal 2010.
+The Audit Committee held eight meetings in fiscal 2011.